What are the five types of roofing material used on RVs?

 Prepare for the RVTI Level 1 Certification Test.
 Engage with flashcards and multiple choice questions that come with hints and detailed explanations.
 Achieve success on your exam!

 The five types of roofing material commonly used on RVs include aluminum, fiberglass, PVC, TPO, and EPDM.
-Each of these materials offers unique advantages for recreational vehicles.
+Each of these materials has unique properties that make them suitable for use in recreational vehicles.

 Subscribe